nextflow-io/training/docs/nf_customize/5_config.md

     -   A parameter file that is provided using the `-params-file` option
     -   A config file that are provided using the `-c` option

-You **don't** need to use all of these files to execute your pipeline.
+_You do not need to use all of these files to execute your pipeline._

 **Parameter files**